Capital One Cup Final Results & History

 League Cup Names

 Littlewoods Challenge Cup (1986 to 1990)

 Previous League Cup (Carling Cup) Winners

-Current Capital One Cup title holders are Liverpool FC, the most successful club in Carling Cup history.
+Capital One Cup title winners in 2012 were Liverpool FC, the most successful club in Carling Cup history.
 Liverpool won the competition for the eighth time last season as they beat Cardiff City in a stunning game that had to be settled on penalties.
 Liverpool has earned 7 League Cup titles since the cup was founded back in 1960.

 The previous title holders and Carling Cup champions were Manchester United.
 Man Utd have won 4 Carling Cup titles so far.

 2012 Wembley Stadium Liverpool on penalties v Cardiff City

 2011 Wembley Stadium